 someone else or ride under their banner for the privilege to teach.

-The goal of the person trying to hold chess events that tries to hire
+The goal of the person trying to hold chess events

 other instructors to work for them is nothing more than an attempt to

 get rich quick by making overrides on another's time.
 After developing a poor reputation in one

 city, they usually move on to the next one.
 Being able to teach a

 technical subject well requires more than just teaching a few classes